Available with Standard or Advanced license.

-If you choose a strategy in which no one edits the default version directly, the geodatabase administrator can modify the version properties and set the version access level to protected, allowing users to continue to view the default version but restricting their access level to read-only.
+If you choose a strategy in which no one edits the default version directly, the geodatabase administrator can modify the default version properties and set the version access level to protected, allowing users to continue to view the data in the default version but restricting their access level to read-only.
 Any editor wanting to modify the data must create a named version and edit the data in it.

-When a web feature layer with the Version Management capability enabled is initially added to the map from a portal connection, the default version is used.
+When a web feature layer with the Version Management capability enabled is initially added to the map from a portal connection, it accesses the default version.
 However, you can use the Change Version dialog box to switch between versions.
-When you edit a web feature layer with Version Management enabled, you can edit either the default version or a named version if one exists.
-When editing a named version, you can undo and redo individual edits as well as save or discard groups of edits.
+When you edit a web feature layer with Version Management enabled, you can edit the data in either the default version or a named version if one exists.
+When editing data in a named version, you can undo and redo individual edits as well as save or discard groups of edits.
 To access these editing capabilities in a named version, the version being edited must be isolated from other editors and viewers.
 To accomplish this, ArcGIS Pro provides locking mechanisms to limit access to versions for viewing or editing.

 The locking model allows for multiple simultaneous viewers or a single editor as follows:

-- Once an editor begins editing a named version, an exclusive lock is obtained and no other users can connect to the version during the edit session.
+- Once an editor begins editing data in a named version, an exclusive lock is obtained and no other users can connect to the version during the edit session.

-- At the time an editor starts editing a named version, they must be the only user connected to that version.
+- At the time an editor starts editing data in a named version, they must be the only user connected to that version.

-Setting the version access to private when creating a named version helps avoid blocking the version for editing.
-A named version set to private prevents other users, with the exception of users with elevated privileges (for example, the portal administrator and the version administrator), from connecting to this version.
+To avoid some of this locking, set the access permission on the named version to private.
+A named version with the access permission set to private prevents other users, with the exception of users with elevated privileges (for example, the portal administrator and the version administrator), from connecting to this version.

-Once all modifications to the work order, job, or project are completed, you can perform a reconcile to retrieve changes from the default version and resolve any conflicts that are discovered.
+When all modifications to the work order, job, or project are completed, you can perform a reconcile operation to retrieve changes from the default version and resolve the conflicts that are discovered.
 Branch versioning allows you to manage conflicts for multiple edit sessions, review and resolve them, and leave and come back later to continue.
 You can review conflicts one at a time and, if necessary, make changes.
-Once completed, the version administrator can post the modifications from the named branch version to the protected default version, integrating them into the default version.
+Once completed, the version administrator can post the modifications from the named branch version to the protected default version, integrating the edits into the default version.
 Then the named version can be deleted.

-Consider the following when working with or editing a named version:
+Consider the following when editing the data in a named version:

-- Branch versioning has a simplified version hierarchy allowing only one level of named versions to be created from the default version.
+- Branch versioning allows only one level of named versions to be created from the default version.
 In other words, you cannot create a named version from a named version.

 - Only one editor per named branch version is allowed, or multiple users can read from the named version.
-Once an editor begins editing a branch version, an exclusive lock is obtained and no other user can connect to the version.
+Once an editor begins editing data in a named version, an exclusive lock is obtained and no other user can connect to the version.

-- Undo and redo capabilities are available when working in a named version.
+- You can undo and redo edits when editing the data in a named version.

-- Reconcile and post operations are done using the default version as the target version; you cannot reconcile or post using another named version.
+- Reconcile and post operations are done using the default version as the target version; you cannot reconcile with or post to another named version.

-- Since the branch versioning model is a temporal model in which all records and edits are tracked into the same base table, there is no requirement to compress.
+- Because the branch versioning model is a temporal model in which all records and edits are tracked in the same base table, there is no requirement to compress.

 Support editors and viewers

-If your organization needs to support multiple tiers of users, each requiring different operations, the recommended approach is to create one service for each level of user.
-For example, you may have a group of editors and viewers who need read-only access to the system.
+If your organization needs to support multiple tiers of users, each requiring different operations, the recommended approach is to create one web feature layer for each level of user.
+For example, you may have editors and viewers who need access to the versioned data.
 In this scenario, you can support these editors and viewers by publishing two web feature layers (feature services) from the same underlying feature class registered as branch versioned.

 Consider the following when supporting editors and viewers:

-- The editable web feature layer will have the Version Management capability enabled and will be shared with just the editors in the organization, the editors can create named versions, delete named versions, and modify properties of the named versions as well as make edits and perform reconcile operations.
+- Because the editable web feature layer will have the Version Management capability enabled and will be shared with the editors in the organization, the editors can create named versions, delete named versions, and modify properties of the named versions as well as edit data and perform reconcile operations.
 If the default version access permission is set to public, the editors can post edits from the named versions to the default version.

-- To work with branch versioned datasets in a named version and have them participate in versioning workflows, you must enable the Version Management capability when you publish the service.
-The portal user that published the feature service will be the version administrator for this service.
-The version administrator can then share the web feature layer with the group or groups that contain the members who need to edit the web feature layer.
-Once shared, they can create, modify, and delete versions as well as make edits and perform reconcile and post operations.
+- To work with branch versioned datasets in a named version and have them participate in versioning workflows, you must enable the Version Management capability when you publish the web feature layer.
+The portal user that published the web feature layer will be a version administrator for this layer.
+The owner of the web feature layer can share the web feature layer with the group or groups that contain the members who need to edit the web feature layer.
+Once shared, editors can create, modify, and delete versions as well as make edits and perform reconcile and post operations.

 - The Query operation is required for viewers to view the data in the web feature layer.
 For this reason, the Query operation is enabled when publishing from ArcGIS Pro and cannot be disabled.

-In the following scenario, a single named version called Proposed is created from the default version and represents the proposed stage of this process.
-Once edits are completed in this proposed stage, the user changes the ownership of the version and assigns it to the version administrator.
-The administrator user reviews and completes the QA/QC validation process and reconciles and posts the changes to the protected default version.
+In the following scenario, a named version called Proposed is created from the default version and represents the proposed stage of this process.
+When edits are completed in this proposed stage, the user changes the ownership of the version to the version administrator.
+The version administrator reviews and completes the QA/QC validation process and reconciles and posts the changes to the protected default version.
 Once posted, the Proposed version can be deleted.

-Next, a single named version called Constructed is created from the default version and represents the construction stage of this process.
-Once edits are completed in this constructed stage, the user changes the ownership of the version and assigns it to the administrator user.
-The administrator user reviews and completes the QA/QC process and reconciles and posts the changes to the protected default version.
+Next, a named version called Constructed is created from the default version and represents the construction stage of this process.
+When edits are completed in this constructed stage, the owner of the named version changes ownership of the version to the version administrator user.
+The version administrator reviews and completes the QA/QC process and reconciles and posts the changes to the protected default version.
 Once edits are posted to the default version, the Constructed version can be deleted.

-This life cycle process of generating named versions, making edits, changing the ownership of the version to the administrator user who then completes the QA/QC process and reconciles and posts using the default repeats until you reach the completed or final stage.
+This life cycle process of generating named versions, making edits, changing the ownership of the version to the version administrator who then completes the QA/QC process and reconciles and posts to the default version repeats until you reach the completed or final stage.

 - Attribute rules—Attribute rules improve the editing experience and data integrity for geodatabase datasets.
-They are user-defined rules that can be used to automatically populate attributes, restrict invalid edits during edit operations, and perform QA checks on existing features.
+They are user-defined rules that can automatically populate attributes, restrict invalid edits during edit operations, or perform QA checks on existing features.

 - ArcGIS Data Reviewer—Data Reviewer allows you to manage data for data production and analysis by providing a system for automating and simplifying data quality control that can improve data integrity.
 Data Reviewer includes a set of QC tools that provide an efficient and consistent data review process such as analyzing the attribute values of tables and the spatial relationships between features.

-- Workflow Manager—Workflow Manager allows you to streamline and standardize your business processes, which can be represented as a workflow using a series of steps connected by paths in Workflow Manager.
+- ArcGIS Workflow Manager—ArcGIS Workflow Manager allows you to streamline and standardize business processes, which can be represented as a workflow using a series of steps connected by paths in ArcGIS Workflow Manager.
 Workflows organize and clarify tasks to ensure that no step is missed.
 Information is automatically recorded for each activity and tools are provided to report information about each task.
-Workflow Manager includes tools for allocating resources and tracking the status and progress of jobs.
+ArcGIS Workflow Manager includes tools for allocating resources and tracking the status and progress of jobs.
 Various email notifications are provided to notify users of the tasks assigned to them, tasks completed, and spatial data edited, among other activities.

 Distributed data management